-As of June 18, 2020, 500,001 shares of preferred stock were issued and outstanding, consisting of: (i) 500,000 preferred shares designated as Series A Preferred Stock (the "Series A Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of the State of Delaware on December 9, 2014; and (ii) one preferred share designated as Series B Preferred Stock (the "Series B Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of the State of Delaware on June 16, 2015.
+As of June 30, 2020, 500,001 shares of preferred stock were issued and outstanding, consisting of: (i) 500,000 preferred shares designated as Series A Preferred Stock (the "Series A Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of the State of Delaware on December 9, 2014; and (ii) one preferred share designated as Series B Preferred Stock (the "Series B Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of Designation filed with the Secretary of State of Delaware on June 16, 2015.
 Up to five shares have been designated as Series B Preferred Stock.